-We conduct our payments business through Fit Pay, which was acquired by Nxt-ID in May 2017.
+With respect to the payments and financial technology market, our business initiatives are driven by Fit Pay, which was acquired by Nxt-ID in May 2017.
 Fit Pay's core technology is a proprietary platform that enables contactless payment capabilities, allowing manufacturers of "smart devices" to add payment capabilities to their products with very little start-up time and minimal investment in software development, while granting them access to the leading card network and global credit card issuing banks.
-It is one of the first successful commercializations of a token requestor service provider integrated with the major payment card networks.
+It is one of the first successful commercializations of a token requestor service provider integrated with the major payment card networks - Discover, Mastercard, and Visa.
 The existing propriety capabilities of the contactless payment companies are not available to other original equipment manufacturers ("OEMs").
-The Fit Pay TPMP creates an opportunity for a whole new range of devices to be payment-enabled.
+The Fit Pay Token Requestor Manager (TRM) Platform creates an opportunity for a whole new range of devices to be payment-enabled.